 One of the largest rooms of dOCUMENTA (13) is dedicated exclusively to the work of German artist Thomas Bayrle.
 Bayrle, born in 1937 in Berlin, has already participated in Documenta 3 in 1964 and in Documenta 6 in 1977 in Kassel (Germany).
 Nearly 50 years after his first participation Thomas Bayrle is now celebrating his impressive comeback to one of the most important art events of the world.
 In this conversation with Dr. Bettina Krogemann, Thomas Bayrle talks about the works he is showing at dOCUMENTA (13).
 The video above is an excerpt.
-The interview in full-length is available after the jump.
+The interview in full-length is available below.

 Framed by two monumental works on the wall, the sounds and movements of 8 kinetic works, draw the visitors into their spell.
 These sculptures are engines that are cut open.
 If you ever wanted to know how the motor of a Porsche 911, Moto Guzzi bike or the radial engine of an airplane works: It can be seen here.
 So the works that Thomas Bayrle presents here are appealing both for art lovers as well as for technology enthusiasts.
 Bayrle has great respect for the skills of the engineers: